gibbz00/evolve/README.md

 ### HARDWARE

-Required specifying the hardware targets and in turn their special setup commands.
+$HARWARE: Required specifying the hardware targets and in turn their special setup commands.
+Match value to alias in TODO: #Supported hardware
+$CPU_MANUFACTURER: 'intel' or 'amd'.
+Used to install and setup the [cpu microcode](https://wiki.archlinux.org/title/Microcode).

 ### PARTITION_ALGO